-The sessions run quarterly on a Wednesday from 11.00am to 12.30pm as follows:
+The sessions run quarterly on a Wednesday from 11:00am to 12:30pm as follows:

-Artificial Intelligence

-What is it and how can it help you?
-Wednesday 25th June
+- Artificial Intelligence What is it and how can it help you?
+Wednesday 25th June - Bespoke Mobile Devices BlindShell Classic 2 and RealSam Pocket Wednesday 24th September - Smartphone Accessibility Features for Apple and Android Wednesday 10th December

-Pocket Devices

-BlindShell Classic 2 and RealSam.
-Wednesday 24th September

-Smartphone Accessibility

-Features for Apple and Android.
-Wednesday 10th December

-To book a place on any of the webinars please contact us at technology@sightforsurrey.org.uk or using the contact details on page 2.
+To book a place on any of the webinars please email us at technology@sightforsurrey.org.uk or using the contact details on page 2.